AriFordsham/GHCWiki/status/ghc-7.8.md

 - Trevor Elliot and Iavor Diatchki have implemented [GhcKinds/KindsWithoutData](ghc-kinds/kinds-without-data), but the implementation is still in flux.

 - [Overloaded record fields](records/overloaded-record-fields/plan), by Adam Gundry (GSOC).
-Not sure if this will be done.
+This is essentially done, apart from some refactoring, but will be merged into HEAD after 7.8 to allow time for tinkering with the design.

 - [PatternSynonyms](pattern-synonyms), by Gergo Erdi.
 Progress tracked at [\#5144](https://gitlab.haskell.org//ghc/ghc/issues/5144).